Treats moderate to severe pain. Belongs to a class of drugs called narcotic pain relievers (analgesics).

 When This Medicine Should Not Be Used

-You should not receive this medicine if you have had an allergic reaction to hydromorphone or to related narcotic pain relievers.
-You should not receive this medicine if you have serious lung or breathing problems (such as severe asthma or respiratory depression) or a serious bowel problem called paralytic ileus.
-You should not receive this medicine if you are not opioid-tolerant.
-For pregnant women, you should not receive this medicine during labor and delivery of your child.
+You should not receive this medicine if you have had an allergic reaction to hydromorphone, hydromorphone salts, or to any medicine containing sulfites.
+You should not receive this medicine if you have serious lung or breathing problems (such as severe asthma or respiratory depression), bowel blockage, or a serious bowel problem called paralytic ileus.
+You should not receive Dilaudid-HP® injection if you are not opioid-tolerant.

 How to Use This Medicine